A guide to Ibiza

 Ibiza is home to some of the worlds super clubs, such as Pacha, Space, Amnesia and Privilege, and hosts numerous big name DJs and bands throughout each summer season.
 Ibiza Rocks brings in acts such as the Arctic Monkeys, The Prodigy and Ed Sheeran to entertain the thousands of people each week who flock to the Island for its beaches, cocktails and music.

-Also see: Partying in Ibiza
+Also see: Nightlife in Ibiza

 History & Culture in Ibiza